Hornet Flight: Plot introduction

 By late June 1941, the United Kingdom alone stood against Nazi Germany on the Western Front.
-In the East, the Russian Army was feeling the full force of Operation Barbarossa.
+In the East, the Soviet Army was feeling the full force of Operation Barbarossa.
 To show solidarity among the unlikely capitalist-communist Alliance, Winston Churchill and Bomber Command planned a massive aerial bombardment of German territories.
 Unfortunately and inexplicably, Bomber Command's planes were getting shot down in record numbers.

 Meanwhile, 18-year-old Danish schoolboy Harald Olufsen grows increasingly dissatisfied with his country's cooperation with the German invaders.
 His resentment of the Wehrmacht leads him to discover the truth about a hidden military installation, a truth known to only a select few in the Nazi organization.
 Running from the German authorities and an old family enemy, Copenhagen police detective Peter Flemming, Harald knows that he must get to Britain.
 But to do so in time to save the bombers, Harald has one option: flight.